MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 ### Why it fails

-This rule fails if autonumbering isn't opted-in for the organization.
+This rule fails if autonumbering isn't opted in for the organization.

 ### How to fix

-Opt into autonumbering in Field Service.
+Opt in to autonumbering in Field Service.
 In the **Settings** area, select **# Auto-Numbering**.

 ## Verify Field Service and Project Service Automation solutions are compatible